mjcanan/discogsByStyle/README.md

 # Discogs Sorting Program
-Retrieves and sorts your Discogs collection so you can view albums by style and genre
+Retrieves and sorts your Discogs collection so you can view albums by style, genre and decade of release
 # Description
 Discogs.com is an online database where users can keep track of their record collection.
 As of 9/1/2020, Discogs's website and its API do not allow for users to sort their collections by style.
-This program will retrieve your collection from your "Uncategorized" folder and allow you to sort your collection by style, genre or decade.<br><br>Once a sort method is chosen, the program will return a numbered list of all the records in your collection which belong to that style, genre, or decade.
+This program will retrieve your collection from your "Uncategorized" folder and allow you to sort your collection by style, genre and/or decade.<br><br>Once a sort method is chosen, the program will return a numbered list of all the records in your collection which belong to that style, genre, and/or decade.
 Included is an option to print all of your records, with information about style and genre included.
-The decade option can be selected in conjunction with style or genre to further refine your return results.<br><br>Lastly, you can print an overview of your collection, which returns statistical information about your collecton, broken down by style, genre and decade.
+The decade option can be selected in conjunction with style or genre to further refine your return results.<br><br>Lastly, you can print an overview of your collection, which returns statistical information about your collection, broken down by style, genre and decade.

 # Usage
 To use this program, you will need your Discogs username and an authorization token.